mattnedrich/react-redux-typescript/README.md

 We specified `awesome-typescript-loader` which we will use as our TypeScript loader.
 The [TypeScript docs](https://www.typescriptlang.org/docs/handbook/react-&-webpack.html) seem to recommend using `awesome-typescript-loader`, but also also mention [`ts-loader`](https://github.com/TypeStrong/ts-loader) as an alternative.
 I have not used it, but it may be worth investigating.

 ### [Jest](https://facebook.github.io/jest/docs/tutorial-react.html)
 We will use Jest as our test runner.
-Install it via:
+Install it and some supporting libraries by running:

 ```
 yarn add jest ts-jest react-addons-test-utils --dev
 ```

 ### Summary
 After installing all of the above dependencies, you sould have a `node_modules` directory, `yarn.lock` file, and a `package.json` file that includes all of the dependencies.
-The other parts of the `package.json` file should look like this:
+The  `package.json` file should look like this:

 ```
 {